consoledotdev/home/content/privacy.md

   customer contacts.
 - [Plausible](https://plausible.io/): We track website visits with Plausible Analytics which does not use cookies and is designed privacy-first.
-- [Postmark](https://postmarkapp.com/): Used to manage emails we send.
-- [QuickBooks](https://quickbooks.intuit.com/): Used for invoices and financial management if you are a supplier or customer.
 - [Reddit](https://www.reddit.com/): If you click through from a Reddit ad, we use Reddit’s tools to track if you then sign up to Console.
-- [Retool](https://retool.com/): Used for back-office management.
-- [SendGrid](https://sendgrid.com/): Used to manage emails we send.
 - [Twitter](https://twitter.com/): If you click through from a Twitter ad, we use Twitter’s tools to track if you then sign up to Console.
 - [Vercel](https://vercel.com/): Where we run some of our websites and